jmickey/jmickey/README.md

 Occasionally I speak at tech events and meetups, you can see my various slide decks on [Speaker Deck](https://speakerdeck.com/jmickey).

-Originally from Perth Australia 🇦🇺, I now live in Cambridge UK 🇬🇧.
+Originally from Perth Australia 🇦🇺, I now live in London UK 🇬🇧.

 ## Social